wavesoft/dot-dom/README.md

 ## Caveats

 - **There is currently no proper child reconciliation algorithm.** This means that if you call `R()` on a DOM element for a second time you will end-up appending the new data.
 Also, this means that most of the DOM is re-created on every `setState`, so use it with caution.

+## Contribution

+Are you interested in contributing to **.dom**?
+You are more than welcome!
+Just be sure to follow the guidelines:

+1. *Always explain your code with a comment* : Since you will most probably going to do some extreme javascript corner cases in order to be able to squeeze your logic.
+2. *All comments should start on column 70 and wrap after column 100* : In order to perserve code-style consistency.
+3. *The GZipped result should __never__ be bigger than 512 bytes* : Since that's the whole purpose of the library.
+If you are adding a completely new feature, consider sacraficing another one, or try to reduce scope, in order to keep the balance.